zhufucdev/lede_compiler/README.md

 cd ./lede_compiler
 ./build.sh
 ```

 This creates an image tagged `lede-compiler` on your machine

 If you would like to use some Ubuntu mirrors, put that shit in `./sources.list`
 so that it can be copied

-The base image in use is Ubuntu 22.04.
-Depends on what mirror
+The base image in use is Ubuntu 24.04.
-you like, the concrete configuration may change

 ### Configuration